Resonite-Community-Projects/community_events.resonite/README.md

 # community_event_neos

-Small service for getting the events in multiple discord servers.
+Small API for getting the events in multiple discord servers and Google Agenda with easier parsing for NeosVR.

 The token can be set directly in `config.yaml` file.